santteegt/bondingCurvesUX/README.md

 ## Development

-As a pre-requisite, you need:
+As a pre-requisite, you need the following system requirements:

 - Node.js >=10
 - npm